John Hume Agnew

-Born at Whitby, Ontario on 18 October 1863, son of Dr. Niven Agnew, he was educated in Toronto Public Schools and Upper Canada College.
+Born at Whitby, Ontario on 18 October 1863, son of Niven Agnew and Jane Somerville Ross (c1835-1889), he was educated in Toronto Public Schools and Upper Canada College.
 In 1879 his family moved to Winnipeg.
-He studied law, articled to J. A. M. Aikins, and was called to the Bar in 1884 before he was 21.
+He studied law, articled to James Albert Manning Aikins, and was called to the Manitoba Bar in 1884.
 He practised law in Winnipeg from 1884 to 1886 under the firm name of Agnew, Craig and Ross.
-From 1886 to 1904 he practised in Virden then transferred it to A. W. H. Smith.
+From 1886 to 1904 he practised in Virden then transferred it to Archibald William Hunter Smith.

+On 26 June 1888, he married Anna Mary Dickson (1861-1948) and they had four children: Anna Stella Agnew (1889-?), Margaret Louise Agnew (1891-1964, wife of Francis Ogilvie Woodman), Cecil Hume Agnew (1892-1950), and Laura Millicent “Bun” Agnew (1898-1982).
+He was a member of the Anglican Church, Upper Canada College Old Boys’ Association (Manitoba Vice-President), Manitoba Club, Carleton Club.
 He served two terms as Virden town councillor and ten years as a school trustee.
 He was Secretary-Treasurer of the school district, and it was through his efforts that the Virden School became a model for the Province.
-He was elected to the Manitoba Legislature for Virden (Conservative) in 1903, was appointed Provincial Treasurer in 1904, being succeeded in 1908 by Hugh Armstrong.
+He was elected to the Manitoba Legislature for Virden (Conservative) at the 1903 and 1907 general elections.
+He was appointed Provincial Treasurer in 1904, being succeeded in 1908 by Hugh Armstrong.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.